vimmaniac/playbooks/README.md

 Configure you the global playbook for either standalone playbooks or extended playbooks (strategies) to bootstrap the directory paths that are used in each playbook.
 I will include a best practices section for implementing clean playbook designs so we don't end up with unreusable playbooks much like the puppet and chef equivalence of community modules/receipes.

-* You can configure the global playbooks setting by copying template.yml to main.yml:
+You can configure the global playbooks setting by copying template.yml to main.yml

     $ cp ${playbooks_home}/global/vars/template.yml ${playbooks_home}/global/vars/main.yml
     $ vi ${playbooks_home}/global/vars/main.yml

-* You can configure each module via:
+You can configure each module via

-${playbooks_home}/<module>/vars/main.yml
+    $ vi ${playbooks_home}/<module>/vars/main.yml

-* To execute the single playbook you can then run:
+To execute the single playbook you can then run

     $ ansible-playbook playbooks/<module>/play.yml

-* To execute a strategy you can run:
+To execute a strategy you can run

     $ ansible-playbook playbooks-mycompany/sandbox/play.yml